COVID outbreak at Man City; 4 Serie A games scrapped - WHIZ News

 FRANCE

+Troyes says 13 players in its squad of 30 have tested positive for the virus and asked the French league to postpone Sunday’s game at first-division rival Montpellier.

-The French league game between defending champion Lille and Lorient scheduled for Saturday was postponed because of a high number of positive tests in the Lorient squad.
+The game between defending champion Lille and Lorient scheduled for Saturday was postponed because of a high number of positive tests in the Lorient squad.

 The league did not specify how many Lorient players have COVID-19 but sports daily L’Equipe’s website said it was 12.